 As A-road services are planned largely by the private sector, it's very rare that a pedestrian footbridge will be included by the plan.
 Sutton Scotney (built 1986, after the road) is a good example of this not happening.

 Alternatives To A Bridge

 Sometimes a motorway will be built on an embankment, slightly above the height of the ground.
-To keep costs down, the service area will be built at ground level, and a subway will be built instead of a bridge.
+To keep costs down, the service area will be built at ground level, and a subway will be provided instead of a bridge.
 This was suggested in a few places, but only Rownhams and Burtonwood ever got one.
-Plenty more were built but never used, like at Hatfield.
+A few more were built but never used, like at Hatfield.

 Many service areas are connected by a road bridge positioned outside their boundary.
 These aren't supposed to be for public use but sometimes get used a lot anyway.
 At Gloucester, a public footpath leading to that bridge means that there technically is a pedestrian route available, albeit a long one.

 A step-free layout like Medway could have been provided at many other service areas, by being a little more flexible with the landscaping.
-It makes no difference to the cars if the car park is positioned at the top of a hill, after all.
+After all it makes no difference to the cars whether the car park is positioned at the top of a hill.
 Unfortunately, as explained above, bridges and landscaping were paid for by the government, in an era where there was little understanding of accessibility or customer behaviour, so they preferred the cheapest and easiest layout.

 Consequences of a Bridge

 Government regulations limited the size of shopping and gaming areas at service stations.
 In the 1990s, there was confusion about whether these restrictions were applied to the whole complex, to each side individually, or whether the bridge made a difference.
 The Highways Agency took the position that it applied to the whole complex, while many councils disagreed.
 In 2008, the rules were clarified, and the Highways Agency stated that if the size limits were exceeded, then any bridge or underpass must be taken out of public use and "removed at an appropriate time".